tdauth/scala-futures-promises/README.md

 ```

 ## Implementation based on Scala FP without Derived Methods
-There is a second implementation located in the package [nonderived](./src/main/scala/tdauth/futuresandpromises/nonderived) which is based on the first Scala FP implementation.
+There is another implementation located in the package [nonderived](./src/main/scala/tdauth/futuresandpromises/nonderived) which is based on the first Scala FP implementation.
 However, it implements all derived methods with methods which are already provided by Scala FP if it is possible.
 This implementation shows the power of Scala FP itself.
 The following combinators provided by our Advanced Futures and Promises are not directly provided by Scala FP (see <https://stackoverflow.com/questions/52408674/do-scala-futures-support-for-non-blocking-combinators-such-as-firstncompletedof>):